Nuevo Cine Mexicano: Themes

-However it has being improving two of the most popular films El secreto de Romeila (1988) directed by Busi Cortés and Los pasos de Ana (1990) by Marisa Sistach.
-Are considered the doors that opened opportunity for women filmmakers in Mexico as well as created a new genre that people were not familiar with, labeled as ‘women’s cinema’.
-The phenomenal growth of ‘women’s cinema’, not only meant that there would be an infinite expansion in the list of female names as filmmakers or creators; in reality, it created a daunting cinematic genre by objectifying women as well as displacing them within the film industry.
-According to Patricia Torres San Martín, an honorable film scholar, there is a new theme emerging within the film industry in Mexico which is known as the ‘new female identity’.
+However it has been improving; two of the most popular films El secreto de Romeila (1988) directed by Busi Cortés and Los pasos de Ana (1990) by Marisa Sistach are considered the doors that opened opportunity for women filmmakers in Mexico as well as created a new genre that people were not familiar with, labeled as 'women's cinema'.
+The phenomenal growth of 'women's cinema', not only meant that there would be an infinite expansion in the list of female names as filmmakers or creators; in reality, it created a daunting cinematic genre by objectifying women as well as displacing them within the film industry.
+According to Patricia Torres San Martín, an honorable film scholar, there is a new theme emerging within the film industry in Mexico which is known as the 'new female identity'.
 Yalitza Aparicio debut performance in Roma (2018) makes her the first Indigenous Latin American (Indigenous Mexican) to be nominated in any category at the Academy Awards.

 Museum won the best script award at the Berlin International Film Festival.
-The film tells the story of the famous robbery to the National Museum of Anthropology on December 25, 1985, in Mexico City.
+The film tells the story of the famous robbery to the National Museum of Anthropology on 25 December 1985, in Mexico City.

 Presumed Guilty is a documentary following Antonio Zúñiga, who was falsely convicted of murder.
 It holds the box office record for documentary in Mexico.
 According to The Economist, this is "by far the most successful documentary in Mexico's history."

 Main players

 Guillermo del Toro, Alfonso Cuarón, and Alejandro G. Inarritu make up the "Three Amigos", the main Mexican film directors of Nuevo Cine Mexicano.
 All have created films produced in Mexico and Hollywood.
 Critics and award shows consider these three as the premier directors in their craft.
 Each produces and uses actors and cinematographers from Mexico, even in their Hollywood made productions.
 "Poster-boy" actors Gael García Bernal and Diego Luna have also moved on to several Hollywood productions, yet their popularity in Mexican cinema has proven to endure throughout the years.
-Other directors include Alonso Ruizpalacios, Fernando Eimbcke, Jonás Cuarón, Issa López and Carlos López Estrada other actors include Eugenio Derbez, Eiza González, Diego Boneta, Kate del Castillo, Marina de Tavira, Adriana Paz, Marco Perez, Irene Azuela, Eduardo Verástegui, Karla Souza, Ana Claudia Talancón, Cecilia Suárez, Cassandra Ciangherotti and Jaime Camil.
+Other directors include Alonso Ruizpalacios, Fernando Eimbcke, Jonás Cuarón, Issa López and Carlos López Estrada other actors include Eugenio Derbez, Eiza González, Diego Boneta, Tenoch Huerta, Kate del Castillo, Marina de Tavira, Diego Calva, Daniel Giménez Cacho, Omar Chaparro, Ana de la Reguera, José María Yazpik, Martha Higareda, Adriana Paz, Salma Hayek, Marco Perez, Adriana Barraza, Damián Alcázar, Irene Azuela, Luis Gerardo Méndez, Eduardo Verástegui, Karla Souza, Ana Claudia Talancón, Juan Daniel García Treviño, Joaquín Cosío, Alfonso Herrera, Yalitza Aparicio, Ilse Salas, Demian Bichir, Tony Dalton, Cecilia Suárez, Cassandra Ciangherotti and Jaime Camil.